 Analyzing Gap's Unusual Options Activity

-Gap (NYSE:GPS) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $28.45 following the option alert.
+On Friday, shares of Gap (NYSE:GPS) saw unusual options activity.
+After the option alert, the stock price moved up to $29.09.

 - Option Type: SWEEP